 After running around and buying the parts (rim, tire, right rear brakes), I still had to pay for the caliper bolts, bleeding of the brakes and associated labor of 285.00.
 Should they have covered all the damage?

-Review about: Warranty Solutions Car Warranty.
+Product or Service Mentioned: Warranty Solutions Car Warranty.

 Reason of review: Warranty issue.